There are few aspects of your life as important as your healthcare. You deserve to be an active participant in it.

 Don't be a stranger to the resources at your disposal.

-The most important cog in YOUR health is YOU.
+The most important part of YOUR health is YOU.

 Can't find what you're looking for?